Dropshipping tools

 Referral Fee: Amazon charges a referral fee starting at 8% per item sold.
 Your product category determines the referral fee rate.

-The cost of shipping your orders depends on whether you fulfill your own orders or use Fulfillment by Amazon (FBA).
+Fulfillment Fee: The cost of shipping your orders depends on whether you fulfill your own orders or use Fulfillment by Amazon (FBA).
 If you fulfill your own orders, Amazon only charges if you ship books, music, videos and DVDs.
 For the FBA service, Amazon calculates charges based on the size and weight of your package.
 Thus, it will also charge you a storage fee if you use FBA.

-Discover the support services that both merchant websites provide to e-merchants:
+Find out more about the support services that both merchant websites provide to e-merchants:

 This hosted solution offers excellent customer support.
 Like any other e-commerce platform, you can ask for help from Shopify experts and other users on its forum.
 You can also find answers to your solutions in Shopify documents and video tutorials.